nextflow-io/nf-hack17-tutorial/README.md

 You will notice that the `quantification` process is executed more than one time.

-Nextflow parallelise the execution of your pipeline simply by providing multiple input data to your script.
+Nextflow parallelizes the execution of your pipeline simply by providing multiple input data to your script.